 Modern Slavery Act Statement

-The council also recognises that we have a responsibility to take a robust approach to slavery and human trafficking and we acknowledge our duty to notify the Secretary of State of suspected victims of slavery or human trafficking in accordance with section 52 of the Modern Slavery Act 2015 (Duty to Notify).
+The council recognises that it has a responsibility to take a robust approach to slavery and human trafficking and acknowledges its duty to notify the Secretary of State of suspected victims of slavery or human trafficking in accordance with section 52 of the Modern Slavery Act 2015 (Duty to Notify).

-The council's selection process has been updated to address the risk of modern slavery and the suggested clauses from the Chartered Institute of Public Finance and Accountancy have been added to our suite of precedent processes.
+The council's selection process addresses the risk of modern slavery and the suggested clauses from the Chartered Institute of Public Finance and Accountancy (CIPFA) have been added to our suite of precedent processes.

-All tender documents shall continue to include a statement that our minimum expectations of our contractors, suppliers and partners that there is 'no use' either directly or by any sub-contractors or within the supply chain of:
+All tender documents will continue to include a statement of the council’s minimum expectations of our contractors, suppliers and partners that there is 'no use' either directly or by any sub-contractors or within the supply chain of:

 - child labour